Payment and Delivery Terms

 (5) Cash.
 Again this is only valid at shows or for Customers collecting items from me.

-My stock tends to be high value items so I insist on full insurance on items being posted or couriered.
+Our stock tends to be high value items so I insist on full insurance on items being posted or couriered.
+See the 'Terms and Conditions' page.

 (2) FedEx.
-I use this for International deliveries where price is a consideration (cheaper than DHL), but I can only get insurance on this up to £1000.
+We sometimes use this for International exports where price is a consideration (cheaper than DHL), but we can only get insurance on this up to £1000.

 (3) DHL.
-I use this for International deliveries where speed and insurance value are prime considerations.
+We use this for International deliveries where speed and insurance value are prime considerations.
 It is a superb service but expensive.
 I once posted a loco to New Jersey USA on a Wednesday lunchtime, it was delivered to my Customer on Thursday afternoon.
+We also have an Import account with DHL for overseas Customers who consign stock to us for sale.